 As long as you’ve accepted it, felt any emotions that that’s stirred up, then really – you can carry on to the “moving forward” part.
 You decide, after all, how big or little of a deal this is.

 Now as we touched on earlier.
 If this isn’t the first time it’s happened, or the first bad experience, it may start to take its toll.
 But don’t stress.
-If that’s the case, simply reach out to me.
+If that’s the case, simply join our free community support group.
 We can work through this together.

 If you’re all good on that front, it’s just a case of “onwards and upwards.”

 Someone who was weak enough to ghost you after getting to know you – well, they’re really not someone who’s worth worrying about.
 So don’t waste time giving it anymore of your attention.

 If you think you need a little break from dating, that’s okay.
 If not, get back into it again, with a fresh, clean slate and an open mind.
 After all, at least you’ve found someone you WON’T be with – that’s one step closer to finding someone you WILL!

 Should You Message If You’ve Been Ghosted After The First Date?